 As he walks us through the facility his descriptions of each area give an emotionally vivid picture of what life was like here.
 It is obvious his years on this island still haunt him but his choice to lead tours there seems oddly therapeutic.

 Having former political prisoners leading the tours is fascinating and allows the visitor a much truer sense of the place.
 Toward the end of the tour, Glenn walks us past Nelson Mandela’s cell and then leads us down the hall to his own.

 The tour concludes in the courtyard and then we board the ferry for the ride back to Cape Town.

 It’s hard to imagine what this beautiful place was like only 20 years ago during apartheid.
 I conclude the day with another great dinner along the waterfront and then head back to the hotel.

 Last day in South Africa – The Best of Cape Town’s Beaches

-A perfect morning and just what I needed considering the next 30 hours will be spent in transit between here and Cairo with connections through Johannesburg and again through Paris.
+It was a perfect morning and just what I needed considering the next 30 hours will be spent in transit between here and Cairo, Egypt.
+I have connections through Johannesburg and again back through Paris.